OutSystems/docs-support/src/error/inbl/inbl-api-00028.md

 ---
-summary:
+summary: The connection was updated locally, but we could not update the connection on the Microsoft's servers.
+You'll need to access Microsoft Azure Active Diretory if you want to update it manually.
+Error details <Message>
 tags:
-en_title: OS-INBL-API-00028
 ---

-# OS-INBL-API-00028 - The connection was updated locally, but we could not update the connection on the Microsoft's servers.
-You'll need to access Microsoft Azure Active Diretory if you want to update it manually.
-Error details: 'Message'
+# OS-INBL-API-00028

 ## Error message